DrMarc/slab/docs/psychoacoustics.rst

 Recording responses
 ^^^^^^^^^^^^^^^^^^^
 When you use a staircase in a listening experiment, you need to record responses from the participant, usually in the form of button presses.
-The :meth:`~slab.psychoacoustics.Key` context manager can record single button presses from the computer keyboard (or an attached number pad) using the :mod:`curses` module, or from a custom USB buttonbox.
+The :meth:`~slab.psychoacoustics.key` context manager can record single button presses from the computer keyboard (or an attached number pad) using the :mod:`curses` module, or from a custom USB buttonbox.
 The input is selected by setting :attr:`slab.psychoacoustics.input_method` to 'keyboard' or 'buttonbox'.
 This allow you to test your code on your laptop and switch to button box input at the lab computer by changing a single line of code.
 Getting a button press from the keyboard will clear your terminal while waiting for the response, and restore it afterwards.
-Here is an example of how to use the function in a staircase that finds the detection threshold for a 500 Hz tone:
+Here is an example of how to use the function in a staircase that finds the detection threshold for a 500 Hz tone, after every trial you have to indicate whether you could or could not hear the sound py pressing "y" for yes or any other button for no:

 .. _detection_example: